Dofollow vs nofollow links and their value for SEO

 Other search engines such as Yahoo, Bing, and DuckDuckGo also use links to evaluate website authority and relevance.
 While there is less information available regarding how Google alternatives perceive the rel attribute values, we can assume that nofollowed links may hold even greater value if you’re targeting these search engines.

 For example, Bing places a strong emphasis on the quality and relevance of the backlinks rather than the dofollow or nofollow attribute.
 Bing recommends getting “quality links […] from a website Bing knows already and trusts.”
-This means that obtaining a high-quality link from a website trusted by Bing, whether it is a dofollow or nofollow link, can have a significant impact on a website’s ranking in Bing search results.
+This means that obtaining a high-quality link from a website trusted by Bing, whether it is a dofollow or nofollow link, can have a significant SEO impact on a website’s ranking in Bing search results.

 Similarly, DuckDuckGo focuses on high-quality backlinks from relevant and trustworthy sources as a key factor in its ranking algorithm, regardless of the dofollow or nofollow attribute.
 DuckDuckGo claims that “links from high-quality sites […] are the best way to get good rankings.”